 “Pick you up at 7?”

 “Do you know where l live?”
 Sarah looked surprised.
-Brian nodded towards her house and she realised he must have seen her coming and going.
+Brian nodded towards her house.
+He must have seen her coming and going.

 It was way too early to be ready!
 She wanted a glass of wine for her nerves but thought it better to wait until they were at dinner.
 Sarah busied herself in the kitchen taking out a chicken to defrost for tomorrow.
 Cooking wasn’t a chore for her and her freezer was usually full of tasty, 1 meal containers.
 Planning the chicken a la king for tomorrow helped keep her excitement at bay.

 At exactly 7:01pm she heard a car and Brian pulled up outside.
 Being a gentleman of course, he climbed out with a small bunch of flowers.
 They looked like wild peonies and Sarah loved them, not one for huge presumptuous bouquets.
-Brian came in while Sarah found the perfect vase for them, they framed her window charmingly.
+Brian came in while Sarah found the perfect vase for them, they framed her window charmingly, Jockey looked on suspiciously.